Overview

 Where to find Legl

-Legl is accessed via a web-based platform used by law firms and regulated businesses.
+Law firms and regulated businesses access Legl through a web browser.
 Clients interact with Legl through secure links shared by their firm, typically as part of onboarding, verification, or payment requests.

 Permissions and access

-Access to Legl is managed by the firm.
+The firm manages access to Legl.
 Permissions may vary depending on user role, with some users able to manage workflows and review compliance outcomes, and others having read-only access.
 Clients can only access the specific requests sent to them by their firm.

 Important information